• Grew up in Shakopee, Minnesota

 Q. You spent last summer at an internship researching airborne mercury isotope ratios at US Geological Survey.
 For non-science people, what does that mean?
 And why do we need to know?

 Isotopes are a change in the nucleus structure of the atom.
 Mercury has seven different isotopes.
 The isotope can give a better picture of where the mercury came from.
-Mercury from a power plant would have a different structure from mercury in the soil, and is different than mercury found in water.
-In areas where mercury is a problem this can help pinpoint where the mercury is coming from.
-It can also be used as a tracer through the environment, if a certain quantity of a single isotope is placed somewhere, scientist can track where it travels to.
+Mercury from a power plant would have a different structure from mercury in the soil and is different than mercury found in water.
+In areas where mercury is a problem, this can help pinpoint where the mercury is coming from.
+It can also be used as a tracer through the environment, if a certain quantity of a single isotope is placed somewhere, a scientist can track where it travels to.